FICS® Customers Increase Operational Efficiency, Automation Capabilities with Mortgage Servicer® API

 FICS is pleased with the positive results and improved efficiency that its customers have experienced since using the Mortgage Servicer API.
 When developing the API, FICS focused on meeting the immediate needs its customers had: reducing mistakes resulting from tedious, manual processes and decreasing the amount of overtime needed to complete these necessary, routine processes.
 One of the project leads behind Mortgage Servicer API, Aaron Lynch, chief technology officer at FICS, said that the challenge has been addressing these common issues in a flexible and universal way that worked for all of FICS’ different customers.

-Founded in 1983 and headquartered in Dallas, Texas, Financial Industry Computer Systems, Inc. (FICS), specializes in providing flexible, comprehensive residential and commercial technology solutions to the mortgage industry.
-FICS' systems are designed to operate on Microsoft® Windows® platforms with the most recent solutions written using .NET Framework that include a rich Windows® Presentation Foundation user interface and multi-tiered shareable services.
-The company also provides innovative document management and web-based capabilities into its full suite of products.
-Additional information about FICS is available via the company's website at www.FICS.com.
+Founded in 1983 and headquartered in Dallas, Texas, Financial Industry Computer Systems, Inc. (FICS), specializes in providing flexible, comprehensive residential and commercial software solutions to the mortgage industry.
+FICS' software systems are designed to operate on Microsoft® Windows® platforms using Microsoft® .NET Framework that include a rich Windows® Presentation Foundation user interface and multi-tiered shareable services.
+The company also provides innovative document management and web-based capabilities in its full suite of products.
+Additional information about FICS is available at www.FICS.com.

 Drop us a line!

 Use our contact form or call us 972.458.8583